aimacode/aima-glossary/glossary.md

 It is a category of hierarchical clustering which uses a bottom-up approach.
 All observations start in their own cluster and different pairs of clusters are merged as you move up levels in the hierarchy.
 Its results are represented using a dendrogram.

 ## aggregation

 ## algorithm

 An **algorithm** is a sequence of **unambiguous finite steps** that when carried out on a given problem produce the expected outcome and terminate in **finite time**.

 ## alignment method

 ## alpha-beta

 **alpha** (**&alpha;**) is the value of the best (i.e., highest-value) choice we have found so far at any choice point along the path for MAX and **beta**(**&beta;**) is the value of the best (i.e., lowest-value) choice we have found so far at any choice point along the path for MIN in a standard minimax tree.

 ## alpha-beta pruning

 **alpha—beta pruning** is applied to a standard minimax tree to prune away branches that cannot possibly influence the final minimax decision.

 ## ambient illumination

+Light that is already present in a scene, before any additional lighting is added.
+It usually refers to natural light.

 ## ambiguity

 It is the state of being uncertain or doubtful.

 ## ambiguity aversion

+Ambiguity aversion (also known as uncertainty aversion) is a preference for known risks over unknown risks.

 ## analogical reasoning

+Analogical reasoning is any type of thinking that relies upon an analogy.
+An analogical argument is an explicit representation of a form of analogical reasoning that cites accepted similarities between two systems to support the conclusion that some further similarity exists.

 ## anchoring effect

 It is a type of cognitive bias which makes people focus on the first piece of information (the "anchor") that was given to them, to make decisions.
 To explain this with an example; when buying a product if you're told a high price by the seller, your mind estimates the worth of that product as that initial/anchor price you're told, and then when you're offered a discount on it, you are more inclined to buy it thinking that you're getting it for cheap.

 ## And-Elimination

 ## AND-parallelism

 ## angelic nondeterminism

 ## angelic semantics

 ## answer literal

 ## answer set programming

+Answer set programming (ASP) is a form of declarative programming oriented towards difficult (primarily NP-hard) search problems.
+It is based on the stable model (answer set) semantics of logic programming.

 ## answer sets

 ## aortic coarctation

 It is a Medical term which means the narrowing of aorta - the largest artery in the body which starts from the heart.